 Looking for a dish that is exploding with flavors and color?
 Get the recipe for this Thai Quinoa Salad with Peanut Dressing below for Meatless Monday or when you’re craving a little more veggies in your day!

 This past Christmas, I got all kinds of new recipe books and kitchen toys to play with and I couldn’t wait to put them to use.
 I guess it would be safe to say that I can now be classified as a professional foodie based on the amount of food-related gifts I received from family.
-But, I’m not complaining and am ready to up my game in the kitchen and here on the blog to bring you even more delicious and healthy recipes to help you achieve your health goals in 2016!
+But, I’m not complaining and am ready to up my game in the kitchen and here on the blog to bring you even more delicious and healthy recipes to help you achieve your health goals!

 First up on the FitLiving agenda was to test out my new food processor.
 Up until this point, I have been using my grandmother’s.
 I absolutely loved the thought of having it in my kitchen, but I knew it just didn’t work as efficiently as a new one might.
 And boy, was I right!
 In a matter of seconds, I had shredded carrots like I’ve never seen before ready to be used in today’s recipe.